Table of Contents

 Exact shipping cost

 An exact shipping cost is when you charge a shopper the same amount that carriers like USPS or UPS will charge to ship the order.
+When using exact shipping cost, you’re breaking even on shipping costs.

 - Avoid over-charging customers by providing the true cost for each order